lfaucon/whp/README.md

 The game was implemented using the game engine Phaser 3.

-The game uses the music Hot Drop Potato by Jesse Spillane.
+The game uses the music All Humans by Jesse Spillane.